 D. Record the moving accumulative range for three tests under each test point on the chart for air voids and asphalt binder content.
 Accumulative range is defined as the positive total of the individual ranges of two consecutive tests in three consecutive tests regardless of the up or down direction tests take.
 If more than the minimum required testing (i.e. two tests per production day or night, 441.09 first paragraph) is performed do not include the result in accumulative range calculations.

+Stop production and immediately notify the Monitoring Team when either A or B occurs:

+A. Any two tests in a row or any two tests in two days are outside OF the specification limits of Table 441.10-1.

-Stop production and immediately notify the Monitoring Team when either A or B occursOF B. Any four consecutive moving accumulative ranges greater than specification limits of 2.50 percent for air voids or 0.60 percent for asphalt binder content occur.
+B. Any four consecutive moving accumulative ranges greater than specification limits of 2.50 percent for air voids or 0.60 percent for asphalt binder content occur.

 Any mixture sent to the paving site without stopping production and notifying the Monitoring Team when required by this specification will be considered non-specification material.

 Do not restart production until an adequate correction to remedy problems is in place and the Monitoring Team is satisfied.
 Following a shutdown restart production in a manner acceptable to the DET.
 When production problems cannot be solved within one day after a plant shut down a Contractor’s representative holding a Level 3 Asphalt Department approval is required to be at the asphalt plant until a full production day is achieved with results satisfactory to the Monitoring Team.

 TABLE 441.10-1